What we know so far about the investigation into the Idaho college student murders

 Who were the victims?

-Madison Mogen, 21, of Coeur d'Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho, were both seniors.
-According to the university, Mogen was a marketing major, while Goncalves majored in general studies.
+"They went to high school together, then they started looking at colleges, they came here together.
+They eventually got into the same apartment together," Steve Goncalves said.
+"And in the end, they died together, in the same room, in the same bed."

+Ben Mogen, Madison's father, said at the vigil she was his only child, so "everything she ever did was such a big deal."
+Talking about "Maddie" was his pride, Mogen said, and the two loved attending music concerts together.

-Xana Kernodle, 20, of Post Falls, Idaho, was also a marketing major.
-She was a member of the Pi Beta Phi sorority, while Ethan Chapin, a 20-year-old freshman from Mount Vernon, Washington, was a member of Sigma Chi.
+Xana Kernodle, 20, of Post Falls, Idaho, was a marketing major and a member of the Pi Beta Phi sorority.
+Ethan Chapin, a 20-year-old freshman from Mount Vernon, Washington, was a member of Sigma Chi.
 He majored in recreation, sport and tourism management, according to the school.

+Ethan Chapin was part of a set of triplets with a brother and sister, said his mother, Stacy Chapin.
+The family always tried to eat dinner together when time allowed, she said, she described spending countless hours taking the kids to various sporting events when they were younger.
+The triplets chose the University of Idaho because they wanted a small town and a beautiful campus with a thriving Greek system, she said.

 What have authorities learned?